Glossary of Terms – Hardwood Industry Terms Explained

 Green Lumber

 Wood from the inner portion of a tree.
-In most species heartwood is less desirable than sapwood.
+In most species, heartwood is less desirable than sapwood.
 In a select few such as Hard Maple, the sapwood is actually more valuable.

 Knot